 I went on a Saturday afternoon and found a few tents set up outside the church selling handmade crafts, plantains, and sweets.
 Booths selling ice cream and snacks are also present.

-The church is nice.
-It has an interesting color scheme on the inside.
+The church has an interesting color scheme on the inside.

 Wandering around the rest of the town doesn’t take very long because it’s very small.
 There are some very nice colorful buildings on most of the streets.
-You can also find several souvenir shops and restaurants serving the town’s specialty, trout.
+You can also find several souvenir shops selling the town’s specialty, handmade baskets.

 Mirador Colina Iluminada